Atoo35/hashnode-articles/cl4zwir7v003whwnvhue47ozw.md

 [Twitter](https://twitter.com/atharva_35)

 ### Feedback
 Let me know if I have missed something or provided the wrong info.
-It helps me keep genuine content and learn as well.
+It helps me keep genuine content and learn.

-> Note: There's something called as a command handler where it's easier to write multiple commands and not worry about deploying and listening to each of them individually.
-Let me know if you are interested to knowing about it in comments.